simonschmitz2405/Quantitative_trading_competition/README.md

 - maxStock: Maximum number of stocks traded each day.

-.
+## Structure of the Repository

 The repository contains the following files:

 - `data/`: Folder containing the data used in the seminar
 - `src/`: Folder containing the source code of the trading strategy